Regulation of Care

 all reasonable steps to avoid having as a worker any person on the barred list or

-who has received a caution or conviction for an offence against a care receiver
+who has received a caution or conviction for an offence against a service user

 in Jersey, or in any other jurisdiction if the conduct would be an offence in